veeso-dev/blog.veeso.dev/blog/post-39/index-en.md

 date: '2025-05-05 11:30:00'
 slug: 'an-abstract-of-a-real-p2p-electronic-cash-system'
 title: 'An Abstract of a real P2P Electronic Cash System'
-subtitle: 'A draft and analysis of a real P2P Electronic Cash System'
+description: 'A draft and analysis of a real P2P Electronic Cash System'
 author: 'veeso'
-featuredImage: ./featured.jpeg
+featured_image: featured.jpeg
 tag: bitcoin
+reading_time: '11'
 ---

 ## We have P2P Electronic Cash Systems at home